Spiridhula/assignment_accenture/README.md

 8. Go back to the previous directory (accenture_server) : cd ..

 9. Run this command to get the project started : npm run dev

+## TO RUN THE TESTS

+1. Go to directory frontend: cd frontend
+2. Run npm test